-Twice a day for two (2) minutes, a high pressure water stream will flush most residue build-up from the bottom of the manifold chamber.
+Twice a day for two (2) minutes, a high pressure water stream will flush most residue buildup from the bottom of the case.
 This is the area that residue builds and expands from.
-Frequency of this periodic maintenance will vary depending on water mineral content and sanitary conditions.
+Frequency of this periodic maintenance will vary depending on sanitary conditions and the amount of buildup.